icon-project/multisig-wallet/README.md

-### Methods(Only called by wallet)
+### Methods (only called by wallet)

-These methods only can be called by multisig wallet SCORE itself. **In short, you can not call those methods directly(will be failure)**.
+These methods only can be called by the multisig wallet SCORE itself. **In short, you can not call those methods directly (or it will fail)**.
 If you want to execute these methods, call ```submitTransaction``` and input method's information as a parameter.

 #### addWalletOwner

-Add new wallet owner.
+Adds a new wallet owner.

 ```python
 @external